 STEP # 1.
 Create Your Infographic

 I typically create my blog post first.
-Then I design an infographic that can explain the information in my blog post in a simple, fun, and easy to understand format.
+Then I design an infographic that can explain the information in my blog post in a simple, fun, and easy-to-understand format.
 I try to keep it visually appealing by using colors, fonts, and images that will catch the reader’s eyes.
 I use Adobe Illustrator CC, and then convert the finished Illustrator file into a jpg.
 Then I simply upload that image to my WordPress media folder.

 STEP # 2.
 Place Infographic Into Your Blog Post

 I then find a place within my post to place the image, such as between major sections or between paragraphs.
-Then I click the “Add Media” button, and then choose the appropriate image from my blog’s media folder.
+Then I click the “Add Media” button and then choose the appropriate image from my blog’s media folder.
 You must do this from within the “text editing” page, NOT the “visual editing” page.

 STEP # 3.
 Add A “Share This Image Box” Under The Infographic

 Start by using an “embed code generator” that will help you create your share box.
 The best one I’ve been able to find so far is by Siege Media.
 I didn’t have much luck finding a WordPress plugin that I liked, or that would do what I wanted it to do for me.
-But this one by Siege Media fit my needs perfectly.
+But this one by Siege Media fits my needs perfectly.
 All of the fill-in boxes are self-explanatory.

 THE VIEW OF THE HTML ON MY BLOG:

-Here is what the final html code looks like on my blog post’s text editing page:
+Here is what the final HTML code looks like on my blog post’s text editing page: